EirikV/meteor-workshop/README.md

 *Tip 2: you can create a helper function for your message in *chat-app.js* to format the time property of a message.*

-*Tip 3: template helpers has to run on the client only, so wrap your client code in an if-statement: `if(Meteor.isClient)`*
+*Tip 3: template helper have to run on the client only, so wrap your client code in an if-statement: `if(Meteor.isClient)`*

 Great, now you have a template to display a single message.
 But in a chat application, you of course need to display several messages.
 So let's create another template that will hold all messages as well as the textarea for adding new messages - a *MessageContainer* if you will (more on adding a message later).